-Some of the most popular activities in Huacachina include sandboarding and dune buggies.
+Dune bashing on the dune buggies and sandboarding in Huacachina are some of the most popular activities.
 Tours for both can be found throughout the oasis.
-However, if you want a more intense sandboarding experience, I recommend you rent out just the sandboard gears and do it on your own.
+However, if you want a more comprehensive sandboarding experience, I recommend you rent out just the sandboard gears and do it on your own.

 You can also take the sand buggy taxis as far out as you want and be in complete isolation!
 It is a surreal experience that must be on any Peru itinerary.